ramitsuri/gnucash/README.md

 # GNUCash Reports

-NodeJS app to generate GNUCash reports and serve them.
+NodeJS app to generate GNUCash reports using the built in CLI program and serve them.